BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 * What happens only in the bad/unwanted situation?

+In a future post I'm writing I want to explain more concrete isolation techniques.

 ### After isolation

-When you isolated the problem to the smallest possible part of your software, it is time for pinpointing the defect.
+When you have isolated the problem to the smallest possible part of your software, it is time for pinpointing the defect.
-For pinpointing you should apply one of these three main strategies:
+Pinpointing the defect always involves following the dependency chain.

+The literature shows three main strategies to be effective:

 * __Binary search / wolf-fencing__:
-  * split program/procedure in half, see if system (cause-effect chain) is infected, investigate infected half.
+  * Split the program/procedure in half, see if the system (dependency chain) is infected, if so investigate half before that point, if not infect half after that point.

 * __(Forward) Topographic__
-  * Given certain bad-run only inputs, walkthrough the code seeing what path is followed.
-Follow cause-effect chain from inputs.
+  * Given a set of inputs and transformations resulting in a failure, follow the dependency chain from the start step-by-step, until you see the defect.

 * __Backward reasoning__
-  * Given bad-run only outputs, walk backwards in time and follow the infection up to the defect.
-Follow cause-effect chain backwards from outputs.
+  * Given a set of outputs that are faulty, walk backwards in time and follow the infections in the dependency chain up to the defect.

+Choosing which strategy to use is something you will learn when doing.
+The rate of success of each strategy differs per situation.
+The most important part is that you stick with one of the three until you get stuck.
+After that, switch to another strategy.
+This way your debugging effort becomes structured.

+> NOTE: Extend with examples of `find_max`

 ## Fix

-We found the defect!
-Apply a fix
+After you pinpointed the defect.
+You can climb on your chair and shout: _"We found the defect!"_
+If you have found the defect you can apply a fix.
-Keep being scientific and test your fix given your reproduction scenario.
+Keep being scientific and test your fix using your reproduction scenario.
 Usually defects cluster, so also test other values and look around.

+> NOTE: Extend with examples of `find_max`

 # So, what is structured debugging?

+To wrap up and give you the must-knows after reading this post:

 Structured debugging is:
 * Choosing a strategy and keep applying it (scientifically)